ibexa/documentation-developer/docs/api/field_type_search.md

 The `eZ\Publish\SPI\FieldType\Indexable` interface defines the methods below which are required if the Field Type provides data relevant to search engines.

-### `getIndexData( Field $field )`
+### `getIndexData(Field $field)`

 This method returns the actual index data for the provided `eZ\Publish\SPI\Persistence\Content\Field`.
 The index data consists of an array of `eZ\Publish\SPI\Persistence\Content\Search\Field` instances.
 They are described below in further detail.

 ### `getIndexDefinition()`

 To be able to query data properly an indexable Field Type also is required to return search specification.
-You must return an associative array of `eZ\Publish\SPI\Persistence\Content\Search\FieldType` instances from this method, which could look like:
+You must return an associative array of `eZ\Publish\SPI\Search\FieldType` instances from this method, which could look like:

 ```
 [